 You need to stick to your long-term plan.
-The majority of your assets should be invested in equities when you’re in for the long haul (10 years or longer).
+The great portion of your assets should be invested in stocks when you’re in for the long haul (10 years or longer).
 Historically, stock investments offer the best upward potential compared to other investments.
 In my opinion, someone with a high tolerance for risk and longer investing time horizon should allocate 90% of his portfolio to stock funds.

-Equities are often categorized based on market capitalization: large, mid, and small caps.
+Stocks (otherwise referred to as Equities) are often categorized based on market capitalization: large, mid, and small caps.
 Large-caps are companies that have market capitalizations of $10 billion or more.
 As a consequence, they provide stability and liquidity to a portfolio.
-Small and mid-capitalization companies have more upside potential for growth given their smaller size.
+Small and mid-cap companies have more upside potential for growth given their smaller size.

 As you approach retirement, it’s wise to gradually increase your allocation to fixed-income instruments such as bonds, which are less riskier.
 This is especially true when you find yourself unable to sleep at night, constantly worrying about an incoming market crash.

 Not only will fixed-income instruments soften the effect of a market crash having no direct correlation with stock market price movements, but they also generate regular income flow that you can potentially reinvest.